-Employees crave skills, too L&D professionals should remember the old adage, "If I don't care about it, I won't remember it, and if I don't remember it, I'm certainly not going to apply it."
-Internal mobility, career pathing, and retention are crucial programmes that provide a consistent and reliable reason for employees to care about, remember, and apply their new skills.
-The top three ways to motivate employees to learn are all connected to employees' careers.4 #1 If it helped me stay up to date in my field - #2 If it was personalised specifically for my interests and career goals - #3 If it helped me get another job internally, be promoted, or get closer to reaching my career goals

-People managers + L&D = impact The No. 1 reason people managers recommend learning opportunities for direct reports is "to grow their career."14 Just as telling: employees without an L&D department are significantly more likely to find it more difficult to change roles internally than to get a new role outside of the company.15 Motivation to learn varies across the generations What would motivate you the most to spend more time learning in 2022?
-Workers younger than age 35 are most interested in career growth, while those older than 35 want to stay up to date in their fields.
-Global figures have indicated that every age group appreciates personalisation and more time to learn.4 (Workers selected only one option.)
+Employees crave skills, too L&D pros should remember the old adage "If I don't care about it, I won't remember it, and if I don't remember it, I'm certainly not going to apply it."
+Internal mobility, career pathing, and retention are crucial programs that provide a consistent and reliable reason for employees to care about, remember, and apply their new skills.
+Employees' top three motivations to learn are all connected to careers.4 - # If it helps me stay up to date in my field - #2 If it is personalized specifically for my interests and career goals - If it helps me get another job internally, be promoted, or get closer to reaching my career goals People managers + L&D = impact The number 1 reason people managers recommend learning opportunities for direct reports is "to grow their career."
+14 Just as telling: Employees without an L&D department are significantly more likely to find it more difficult to change roles internally than to get a new role outside the company.
+15 Chapter 4 How L&D Succeeds L&D pros thrive by investing in relationships, political capital, resources - and themselves.